Azure/PSRule.Rules.Azure/docs/rules/en/Azure.VM.ADE.md

 Consider using Azure Disk Encryption (ADE) to protect VM disks from being downloaded and accessed offline.

+## NOTE

+This rule is applicable to exports of exiting resources.
+This rule will be skipped when validating Azure template files.

 ## LINKS

 - [Creating and configuring a key vault for Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disk-encryption-key-vault)